 Michelle believes that flamenco is learned and expressed through both the body and the mind.
 With passion and humour, she strives to enable students to access greater personal kinesthetic and energetic awareness.
 She encourages students to explore their own potential for artistic expression through the medium of a strong technical foundation in flamenco dance.

 She is a tireless ambassador for the art of flamenco, teaching and performing in dozens of educational programs in schools and seniors’ centres, as well as bringing the flamenco community together to raise funds for local charities.
-She teaches independently, with Al Mozaico Flamenco Dance Academy and with her mentor, Oscar Nieto.
+She teaches independently and with her mentor, Oscar Nieto.